Multipartite Bell-GHZ nonclassicality from interwoven frustrated down-conversion

-Obviously the corrections to the probabilities of the order $|g|^8$ or higher are not zero in the studied experimental situation.
-Then for certain $\lambda$'s which satisfy equation (\ref{A}) the equations (\ref{B}-\ref{D}) may not hold, but probability of this is of the order of $O(|g|^2)$.
-This in turn would mean that the relation (\ref{Z}) holds for lambdas satisfying (\ref{A}) with probability $1-3O(|g|^2)$.
+The corrections to the probabilities of the order $|g|^8$ or higher are not zero in the studied situation.
+Thus, for certain $\lambda$'s which satisfy equation (\ref{A}) the equations (\ref{B}-\ref{D}) may not hold, but probability of this is of the order of $O(|g|^2)$.
+Therefore, the relation (\ref{Z}) holds for lambdas satisfying (\ref{A}) with probability $1-3O(|g|^2)$.
 We took into the account the symmetry of the studied process.
-Obviously, this reduces sharpness of the statement (\ref{PARADOX}) by a similar factor.
-Thus, for local hidden variable models $ P(11,11,11|\alpha,\alpha,\alpha;\phi_a, \phi_b,\phi_c)=0$ is still definitely excluded, and a contradiction with quantum prediction still holds, provided of course, that $|g|^2$ is small enough.
-A more refined rigorous reasoning like that can be made using the techniques of Larsson in reference \cite{LARSSON--XX}.
+This reduces sharpness of the statement (\ref{PARADOX}) by a similar factor.
+Thus, for local hidden variable models with $ P(11,11,11|\alpha,\alpha,\alpha;\phi_a, \phi_b,\phi_c)=0$ are still definitely excluded.
+A contradiction with quantum prediction still holds for small enough $|g|^2$.
+A more rigorous reasoning of that can be made using the techniques of Larsson \cite{LARSSON--XX}.